-The best in ear monitors for drummers will not only keep you from going deaf but also improve your playing as they will improve your technique and coordination - because you can finally hear what you’re playing without blaring it through a pair of incapable earbuds.
+The best in ear monitors for drumming will not only keep you from going deaf but also improve your playing as they will improve your technique and coordination - because you can finally hear what you’re playing without blaring it through a pair of incapable earbuds.

-Best In Ear Monitors for Hard Hitters Behind a Drum Kit
+9 Best In Ear Monitors for Drummers

 Here are a handful of products that you might find interesting because I’ve spent quite some time fiddling around and finding what would work best for my fellow musicians.
-Check out my reviews below for 7 most suitable in ear monitors for drummers out there.
+Check out my reviews below for 9 most suitable in ear monitors for drummers out there.

 1. Shure SE215

 At first glance, these babies look really handsome, and the clear finish makes it easy to take a look inside and check out all the intricate circuitry in charge of delivering the sound to your ears.
-By the way, the M6 Pro is also available in black.

 The package you get for the price is quite a hefty one.
 You get two cables, one of which is equipped with a microphone and a remote control.
 Both cables are detachable, which is another nice touch in terms of durability and longevity.
 There are SEVEN different ear tips to choose from - six made from silicone and one made from foam, so you’ll really be able to find the most comfortable combo for your ears.

 The first thing you’ll notice is that the design and the fit is nothing short of perfect.
 There are ten silicone and ten foam ear tips to choose from.
 Once you find the ones that conform to your ears or suit your preferences, you’ll be greeted by oodles of sensitivity in the sound.

 When we’re talking sound reproduction, these babies can really deliver, and then some.
-Remember Shure’s in ear monitors and their single dynamic driver?
+Remember Shure’s in-ear monitors and their single dynamic driver?
 Well, these come equipped with three different sound drivers - one for high frequencies, one for the midrange, and another separate one for the bass.

 Included in the package are a neat carrying case and five different ear tips to choose from.
-While these in ear monitors aren’t among the most comfortable of the bunch featured here, they sure look nice.
+While these in-ear monitors aren’t among the most comfortable of the bunch featured here, they sure look nice.

 Just looking at the price tag, you’ll know that you shouldn’t really expect miraculous sound coming out of them, but it sure is nice that they come equipped with two separate sound drivers, one for higher and one for lower frequencies.

-If you haven’t had any experience with in ear monitors and you don’t want to break the bank before deciding if you can actually play onstage with such a system, these may just be the right ticket for you.
+If you haven’t had any experience with in-ear monitors and you don’t want to break the bank before deciding if you can actually play onstage with such a system, these may just be the right ticket for you.

-Right out of the box, the design doesn’t promise much, as they’re all black, but in terms of ergonomics they offer a lot, as the B150s are quite comfortable.
 The package includes six different silicone ear tips to choose from, so it’s fairly safe to say that they’re going to fit any pair of ears.
+The build quality is just about average for the price tag.
+However, the cables is a bit flimsy and can’t be detached.

 7. PSB M4U-4

-Once you get past the uninspiring product name and code, you’ll be greeted by quite an honest pair of in ear monitors.
+Once you get past the uninspiring product name and code, you’ll be greeted by quite an honest pair of in-ear monitors.
 And if you dig further, you’d discover that PSB is a respected Canadian manufacturer of audiophile speakers.

 Even though the design comes off as a bit too chunky, this is probably the best value for money here.
 It may not offer the niceties of the more expensive models on the list, but the PSB M4U-4 features a dual sound driver system.